rituraj12797/Capitol_main/LEARNINGS.md

 13. Throttling- to make the Alpha Slow during benchmarking
-14. ingress throttling - to make the Order gateway add some processing latency so that it becomes the biottle nech and hence the LKFqueue inside the system now won;t be choked only sniper queue will be choked and system will be like a free glide highway .
+14. ingress throttling - to make the Order gateway add some processing latency so that it becomes the bottle neck and hence the LKFqueue inside the system now won;t be choked only sniper queue will be choked and system will be like a free glide highway .

 proof